KENT JOHANSSON, CEO

-Älvsbyhus was founded in 1944 by Göran Johansson, grandfather of the current MD, Kent Johansson.
-What was initially a carpentry operation transitioned into house production in the 1960s.
-Today, Älvsbyhus is Sweden’s largest manufacturer of prefabricated single-family homes and develops, sells and manufactures high-quality preassembled wooden houses at the market’s lowest prices.
-This is made possible through cost-effective prefabrication of essential elements and by the company being responsible for the entire construction process, from the laying of the foundations to the home being ready for occupancy.
-With a proprietary sawmill, the Group is self-sufficient in timber. Älvsbyhus conducts sales in Sweden, Finland and Norway through some 40 sales offices.
+Älvsbyhus was founded in 1944 by Göran Johansson, grandfather of the current CEO Kent Johansson.
+Starting out as a carpentry business, the company transitioned into house production in the 1960s.
+Today, Älvsbyhus is Sweden’s largest manufacturer of single-family homes and develops, sells and manufactures high-quality pre-assembled wooden houses at the lowest prices on the market.
+This is made possible through cost-effective prefabrication of essential elements, and by the company being responsible for the entire construction process, from the laying of the foundations to the home being ready for occupancy.
+With a proprietary sawmill, the Group is self-sufficient in timber. Älvsbyhus conducts sales in Sweden, Norway and Finland through forty sales offices.

 Älvsbyhus has been an associated company in the Mellby Gård portfolio since 1995.
-Mellby Gård’s representatives on the Board of Directors: Erik Andersson (Chairman), Johan Andersson and Anders Bülow.
+Mellby Gård’s representatives on the Board of Directors are Erik Andersson (Chairman), Johan Andersson and Anna Blom.

 - Headquarters: Älvsbyn

 – RETURN TO GROWTH AFTER SEVERAL TOUGH YEARS